 - you need a lot of Magento instances for development/testing/demos;

 - your store needs to be online no matter what (cloud hosting has good redundancy and reliability, although there can be some uptime concerns);

 - disaster recovery/damage control matters more than cutting costs.

 Some services offer a convenient way to set up and run your production environment.
 And that’s great.
-But it’s more important to choose a hosting provider who offers continuous help in day-to-day operations.
+But it’s more important to choose a Magento 2 hosting that offers continuous help in day-to-day operations.
 And here’s why.
-You setup your server once.
+You set up your server once.
 You forget about it.
 But all the other things that can spoil your day will happen after that event.

-Look for a reliable, experienced, and helpful team of experts that could assist you if something goes horribly wrong.
-Even if you need their help rarely, it’s still an extremely important thing to always know there are people who can help you out in a tough situation.
+Look for a reliable, experienced, and helpful team of experts to assist you if something goes wrong.
+Even if you need their help rarely, it’s still crucial to always know some people can help you out in a challenging situation.

 It’s important to choose someone with extensive experience in Magento hosting.
 The platform has a lot of hidden pitfalls and complex mechanisms so not everyone will be able to understand your Magento-specific challenges.

 Look for a hosting provider that has a strong Magento support team.
 You’ll thank us later.

 Businesses grow on reliability and trust.
 If your website is down, you lose sales, customers, leads, and Google search rank.